Madras Christian College: Music

-The Bishop Heber Hall Chapel sustains a student choir in the Western tradition, who serve the weekly Sunday services as well as the daily prayers, evening compline, special services such as on Christmas, Good Friday, Easter Sunday as well as college-specific occasions.
-The college choir serves to support the daily morning worship services at Anderson Hall, as well as numerous other events at the college.
+The Bishop Heber Chapel sustains a student choir in the Western tradition, who serve the weekly Sunday services as well as the daily prayers, evening services (compline), special services such as on Christmas, Good Friday, Easter Sunday as well as college-specific occasions.
+The college choir supports the daily morning worship services at Anderson Hall, as well as numerous other events at the college.

 The college has also been known for its student rock bands over the decades which remain popular in Chennai while some have gained prominence nationally.
 Over the years, these bands have performed at competitions and events across the country and some continue to perform regularly.
 Notable bands started by or comprising MCC students include The Mustangs, Rusty Moe, and Blacklisted.

 Notable alumni

 An alumnus of Madras Christian College is called an MCCian.
 MCCians have held distinguished positions in various fields, including the Indian Government, commerce, academia, journalism, sport, entertainment and the arts.
+Some of them are listed below: